linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 Original-issue-discount bonds are less common than coupon bonds issued at par.
 These are bonds that are issued intentionally with low coupon rates that cause the bond to sell at a discount from par value.
 The most common example of this type of bond is the zero-coupon bond, which carries no coupons and provides all of its return in the form of price appreciation.
 Zeros provide only one cash flow to their owners, on the maturity date of the bond.

 U.S. Treasury bills are examples of short-term zero-coupon instruments.
-If the bill has face value of  $10,000, the Treasury issues or sells it for some amount less than$ 10,000, agreeing to repay 10,000 at maturity.
+If the bill has face value of  \$10,000, the Treasury issues or sells it for some amount less than\$ 10,000, agreeing to repay 10,000 at maturity.
 All of the investor's return comes in the form of price appreciation.

 Longer-term zero-coupon bonds are commonly created from coupon-bearing notes and bonds.
 A bond dealer who purchases a Treasury coupon bond may ask the Treasury to separate the cash flows into a series of independent securities, where each security is a claim to one of the payments of the original bond.
 For example, a 10-year coupon bond would be "stripped" of its 20 semiannual coupons, and each coupon payment would be treated as a stand-alone zero-coupon bond.
 The maturities of these bonds would thus range from six months to 10 years.
 The final payment of principal would be treated as another stand-alone zero-coupon security.
 Each of the payments is now treated as an independent security and is assigned its own CUSIP number (by the Committee on Uniform Securities Identification Procedures).
 The CUSIP number is the security identifier that allows for electronic trading over the Fedwire system, a network that connects all Federal Reserve banks and their branches.
 The payments are still considered obligations of the U.S. Treasury.
 The Treasury program under which coupon stripping is performed is called STRIPS (Separate Trading of Registered Interest and Principal of Securities), and these zero-coupon securities are called Treasury strips.